 - The most optimal configuration for an Anaerobic Digestion (AD) system in New Mexican dairy farms was identified as the Combined Heat and Power (CHP) system with fiber and nutrient separation, offering significant financial and environmental benefits.
-The net present value (NPV) of the marginal net benefits for an average farm with 3,187 cows is \$5,077 per cow, showing a promising gross margin of around 48%. - Revenue from Renewable Energy Certificates (RECs) and nutrient separation were found to contribute the most to overall revenue, 43.68% and 31.31% respectively.
+The marginal NPV for an average farm with 3,187 cows is \$5,077 per cow, showing a promising gross margin of around 48%. - Revenue from Renewable Energy Certificates (RECs) and nutrient separation were found to contribute the most to overall revenue, 43.68% and 31.31% respectively.
 This insight emphasizes the importance of maintaining all revenue streams for portfolio diversification and risk management, even those contributing less.

-- AD systems bring substantial external benefits including reduction in greenhouse gas emissions and improvement in human health due to reduced pollution.
-The benefits to society as whole for each additional cow ranged from \$6,171 to \$21,978 per cow, suggesting the positive externality of AD systems may not be captured fully by private benefits alone. - The study challenged the perception of AD systems as regulatory burdens, proposing instead that in some cases, AD systems can generate higher revenues than the dairy system itself. - The potential implementation of the Low Carbon Fuel Standard (LCFS) in New Mexico, which would not only align with the state's climate goals but could also provide farmers with additional revenue and societal health benefits, is a significant finding.
+- AD systems bring substantial external benefits including greenhouse gas emission savings and health benefits from reduced pollution.
+The marginal external benefits ranged from \$6,171 to \$21,978 per cow, suggesting the positive externality of AD systems may not be captured fully by private benefits alone. - The study challenged the perception of AD systems as regulatory burdens, proposing instead that in some cases, AD systems can generate higher revenues than the dairy system itself. - The potential implementation of the Low Carbon Fuel Standard (LCFS) in New Mexico, which would not only align with the state's climate goals but could also provide farmers with additional revenue and societal health benefits, is a significant finding.
 The feasibility of this requires further investigation, particularly given the challenges associated with applying LCFS to CNG generated in the state.